 For reasons only known to the old Rabbi, he did not appoint a successor.
-When he passed away, a leadership vacuum was created re the continuation of the Threesman Lesbian leadership.
+When he passed away, a leadership vacuum was created re the continuation of the Threesman Lebian leadership.
 The Rabbi's wife favoured appointing the older of her two sons-in-law as the next leader.
 She planned to announce this at the end of the traditional seven days traditional mourning period.
-Now the Lesbian custom was that the appointment of Rabbi was confirmed with the donning by the new leader of old Rabbi Threesman's coat.
+Now the Lebian custom was that the appointment of Rabbi was confirmed with the donning by the new leader of old Rabbi Threesman's coat.

 The appointment of Nachman left his brother-in-law's family somewhat destitute.
 Not long after, the brother-in-law died.
 His son (Nachman's nephew) felt that he was a true heir of his grandfather.
 So, as he was short a quid, he "took" home some books from his grandfather's library.
 The library which was not used very much any more, was under the care of an old friend of the deceased rabbi.
 The nephew was correct in his thinking, and the books he "borrowed" were noticed to be missing until most of them had been sold.
 Nachman was furious when he found out, insisting that all the books, including those already sold, were returned.
 He even took his nephew to the courts of the land to force the return of the books.
 It was an embarrassing family feud.

-At first, everything appeared to bode well with the Lesbian Jews vis-à-vis the rest of the Jewish world.
+At first, everything appeared to bode well with the Lebian Jews vis-à-vis the rest of the Jewish world.
 But gradually "funny" things started to happen re their practice.
 They had to do things a little different from everyone else.
 At first, just little things.
 But eventually these seemed to became breaches of accepted Jewish law and custom.
-The Lesbians recognised their rabbi for his brilliance, but when they started to claim him as "the" unique leader of the Jewish World, God's very gift to the Jewish world, unequalled since the time of the Gaonim, many started to worry.
+The Lebians recognised their rabbi for his brilliance, but when they started to claim him as "the" unique leader of the Jewish World, God's very gift to the Jewish world, unequalled since the time of the Gaonim, many started to worry.
 It sometimes seemed that the Rabbi himself believed these claims and started to attempt to fill these large shoes.
 He was in enough control of his empire to stop it if he had wanted.
-He really was a powerful leader, and Lesbians would not ignore his requests.
+He really was a powerful leader, and Lebians would not ignore his requests.